Q24/vagrant-box-ubuntu2204/README.md

 The build wil be uploaded to HashiCorp Cloud Platform, so you'll need an account and corresponding token there.
 On top of that, the box has to be pre-created for the upload to succeed.

 ## Usage
-1. Make sure you have a HashiCorp Cloud Platform account with an service principal, and a Cliend ID and Client Secret for said principal.
+1. Make sure you have a HashiCorp Cloud Platform account with a service principal, and a Cliend ID and Client Secret for said principal.
 You need to have "admin" access to the [Vagrant Cloud box](https://portal.cloud.hashicorp.com/vagrant/discover/ilionxde/ubuntu2204), or you need to be the owner of the box for the upload to work automatically.
 You can enter the Client ID and Client Secret when requested by the `build.sh` script (but you will need to do this every time when creating a new build), or you can create a file `build.env` in the root of this repository where you set the variables as follows:

 ```
 DEFAULT_HCP_CLIENT_ID="your.client.id"